Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 }
 ```

-Step one is to create the first SourceChunk and find the an include statement.
+Step one is to create the first SourceChunk and find an include statement.
 Since all I am doing here is implementing include statements and nothing else, regex is adequate.

 ```cpp
 // Find the backmost chunk's end line, and use it to find the number of